josejhkim/tp/docs/UserGuide.md

 Details:

 - All fields are mandatory and must follow the exact format.
-- A person is identified by their name.
+- A person is identified by their name only.
-- Multiple persons can have the same phone number since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact
+- Multiple persons can have the same contact information such as phone number or email since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact.

 Each prefix represents a specific attribute of the person:
 - n/ → Full name (e.g., John Doe)